 The BCS is a symptom, not the disease.
 This whole game is a racket at its core.
 Unpaid labor isn't just a financial windfall.
 It's part of the brand identity, a phony way of selling the idea players are playing for more something more noble than self and survival.
 College football is like a red, white and blue t-shirt made in a sweatshop with a "made in America" tag stitched on at the end.

 Of course, plenty of people stand to gain from a new postseason.
 Some project a tournament could gross $1.1 billion per year for schools.
 And if TV networks would foot much of that $1.1 billion, imagine what they bring in themselves.
 Football fans, whose insatiable thirst for football drives many to watch even the most bootleg bowls, would love their own month of madness.

 But when something goes wrong or rules get broken as programs try to get their hands on even more money, the blame will continue to go to the players.
 Money will surround them, and they'll be punished for daring to touch it.
 And when it's time to answer for that inevitability, the pigs leave that fight to the poor guys with no one to protect them.
 And fans and media will jump on the pile, as they always have.

 So what would players get from an altered postseason?
-The same "pay," maybe more games and chances to be the next Melvin Bratton or Willis McGahee, greater temptation, and more missed classes.
-Only two schools will play for a title -- just like now -- so few of them will even get to be vaunted "true champions."
-They'll just get a lot more hell and no more money, and the public will be there to make sure they receive both.
+The same pay, maybe more games and chances to be the next Melvin Bratton or Willis McGahee, greater temptation, and more missed classes.
+Only two schools will play for a title -- just like now -- so few of them will even get to be champions.

 We scream for them when they play well and holler at them when they do wrong.
 But when it's time to lend our voices to support them, the world's already too hoarse to help.